wangerekaharun/StreamComposeAttachments/README.md

 ## Examples of Default `AttachmentFactory`

-As earlier mentioned, the Stream Chat SDK provides you with several factories to handle image, video, URL and GIF attachments.
+As earlier mentioned, Stream Chat SDK provides several factories to handle image, video, URL and GIF attachments.

 ## Creating Your Attachment Factory

 For you to create your attachment factory, you'll need:

-- A view to show the attachment
+- A view to show the attachment.
-- Have a new `AttachmentFactory` that checks for your custom attachment and specifies how to render the attachment.
+- To create a new `AttachmentFactory`.
+It checks for your custom attachment and specifies how to render the attachment.

 You'll be learning how to create this in the next section.